Montreal Screwjob: Setup and execution

-On November 8, 1997, one day before Survivor Series, McMahon met with Pat Patterson and Michaels in a hotel room in Montreal and planned the screwjob.
-It is unclear how many people knew of the impending betrayal, but McMahon's close aide Gerald Brisco was involved in the planning.
-Jim Ross has insisted that he did not know the screwjob would take place, although many, including various members of Hart's family, thought he was involved.
-Ross has stated that Jerry Lawler also did not know about the screwjob beforehand.
-Hart and Michaels had met with Pat Patterson to discuss the match setup and plan, during which Hart agreed to allow Michaels to put him into the Sharpshooter hold at a time when the referee would be unconscious, as Patterson suggested.
+On November 8, 1997, one day before Survivor Series, McMahon met with Michaels and Pat Patterson in a hotel room in Montreal and planned the screwjob.
+It is unclear how many people knew of the impending betrayal; McMahon's close aide, Gerald Brisco, was involved in the planning.
+Jim Ross later insisted he did not know the screwjob would take place, although many, including various members of the Hart family, thought otherwise.
+Ross stated that Jerry Lawler also did not know about the screwjob beforehand.
+Hart and Michaels had previously met with Patterson to discuss the match setup and plan, during which Hart agreed to allow Michaels to put him into the Sharpshooter, Hart's signature submission hold, at a time when the referee would be unconscious, as Patterson suggested.

 The rest of the match was planned to proceed thus: Hart would grab Michaels's foot and reverse the hold, putting him in the Sharpshooter.
-Michaels would submit to the hold, but the referee would still be unconscious.
-Hart would let go of the hold to try to revive the referee, but Michaels would hit Hart with his finisher, Sweet Chin Music, and make the pin.
+Michaels would submit to the hold; however, the referee would still be unconscious.
+Hart would let go of the hold to try to revive the referee, and Michaels would hit Hart with his finisher, Sweet Chin Music, and make the pin.
 A second referee would then run to the ring with Owen Hart, Jim Neidhart, and Davey Boy Smith following close behind.
-The second referee would start the count, but Owen and Davey Boy would break the pin.
-The original referee would then recover and start to make the count, but Hart would kick out, setting up about five more minutes of brawling that would result in a disqualification.
-Per a long standing rule where titles could only change hands via pinfall or submission, this would mean Hart would remain champion.
+The second referee would start the count, only for Owen and Smith to break the pin.
+The original referee would then recover and start to make the count, with Hart kicking out and setting up about five more minutes of brawling that would result in a disqualification.
+Per a longstanding rule that titles could only change hands via pinfall or submission, Hart would remain champion.
+In his documentary Hitman Hart, Hart said that his fears were largely assuaged because he was close friends with referee Earl Hebner and trusted him implicitly.
+Asked by Hart, Hebner swore on his children's lives that he would never double-cross Hart and would rather quit his job than participate in a screwjob.